 - Chocolate Museum — Fun for anyone who has even the slightest interest in chocolate, the Chocolate Museum (partnered with Lindt chocolates) is a fun way to spend an afternoon.

-Cologne Nightlife & Bars
+Cologne Nightlife & Bars in Cologne

 There’s quite a bit of nightlife in the Cologne Old City (Altstadt), but don’t think that’s all you’ve got.
 Visit the Belgian Quarter, Ehrenfeld and around Rudolfplatz for more interesting bars and clubs.